 — Unsafe casts allow arbitrary breaches of safety and security similar to the breaches described in 6.11 Pointer type conversions [HFC].

-Note that some languages also have implicit upcasts and downcasts as part of the language semantics.
-The same issues apply as for explicit casts.
+Some languages also have implicit upcasts and downcasts as part of the language semantics.
+The same issues apply for implicit casts as for explicit casts.

-Cross reference
+Related coding guidelines

-JSF AV Rules[31]:
+JSF AV Rules [24]: